Magdalene Odundo: Dancing with Vessels

 While studying in Farnham, Odundo met Michael Cardew who had been appointed “Pottery Officer” by the British government to teach and modernize local pottery traditions in Africa, first in Ghana during the Second World War, and from 1950 in Nigeria.
 Cardew established the Abuja Pottery Training Centre and encouraged Odundo to visit.
 She spent three months in Abuja, learning wheel, coil building and kiln firing from local craftsmen and particularly -women, such as the gifted Gwari potter Ladi Kwali whose picture is on the 20 Naira bill.

-When Odundo returned to England, she decided to do a Masters degree at the Royal Academy of Art focusing on hand-building, honing her coiled vessels to become the minimalist and smooth art works that they are today.
+When Odundo returned to England, she decided to do a Masters degree at the Royal College of Art. focusing on hand-building, honing her coiled vessels to become the minimalist and smooth art works that they are today.
 These pots are not glazed but derive their color and shine from respectively thin layers of slip and hand-burnishing the items before and after firing at extreme temperatures, sometimes multiple times.
 Odundo was drawing on techniques she had learnt in Africa, combining them with the teaching and influences she was encountering in Britain.
 Her inclusion in Susan Vogel’s pioneering New York exhibition Africa Explores in 1991 – one of her vessels is on the catalogue’s cover – not only introduced Odundo’s work to the international art world and market, but also positioned her as an African artist, albeit one that was working far outside the clichéd expectations of what “African art” should look like.

 Odundo speaks of clay vessels as having an inside and an outside, a skin and a body, and therefore being able to express her inner thoughts.
 Her vessels capture stances, gesture, and movements; in interviews, Odundo often describes how she literally “embraces” them or “dances” with them, starting on a little step next to the lump of clay, working her way up in order to shape and form them.
 They are literally embodied objects, providing a connection with all of humankind – Odundo says ceramics tell “the history of our humanity,” since they have been essential to all cultures.